 Laughter Yoga was created by a man named Dr. Kataria in India a few years back.
 He used the wordyoga because laughter in its essence is a breathing exercise, orPranayama (laughter yogis call it "Pranayahahama") :)Pranayama helps thePrana, or life force energy, the flow throughout the body in an effortless manner.
 Things like emotional or physical stress can cause the life force to be blocked or stunted.
-Dr. Kataria studied the benefits of laughter on the body, and they were extensive (you've probably heard the phrase "laughter is the best medicine" so I'm not going to go into detail about the benefits here - visit www.healinglaughter.orgfor more info).
-What was the real key to his discovery is that the body doesn't know the difference between real and forced laughter.
+Dr. Kataria studied the benefits of laughter on the body, and they were extensive (you've probably heard the phrase "laughter is the best medicine" so I'm not going to go into detail about the benefits here – visitwww.healinglaughter.org for more info).
+The real key to his discovery is that the body doesn't know the difference between real and forced laughter.
 The brain still responds the same way.
-In other words, you fake it til you make it.
+In other words, you fake it ‘til you make it.
 The hardest part is making the intention to laugh.
 It's hard to do this on your own, so here's where group laughter sessions, or laughter yoga, comes in.

 So I gave it a try.
-We did a silly exercise that consisted of going around and poking people in the nose and laughing about it.
-Super ridiculous, right?
-I didn't think I would be in tears by the end, but I was.
+We did one exercise that consisted of going around and poking people in the nose and laughing about it.
+Sounds ridiculous, right?
+Funny thing was, I was in tears by the end.
 I realized that the "cool" factor that I was holding on to at the beginning was really just an illusion of how I thought I should behave around other people.
-What laughter yoga is really all about is letting your inhibitions go.Now, don't get me wrong, it can be a super scary process to let your feelings out.
-You might come up against a side of yourself that you didn't really want to see, but at least the process of doing it creates the space for transformation.
+What laughter yoga is really all about is letting go of your inhibitions.Now, don't get me wrong, it can be a super scary process to let your feelings out.
+You might come up against a side of yourself that you don’t really want to see, but the process of doing it creates the space for transformation.

-As the weekend went on, I realized that one of the main things the laughter yoga teaching community was struggling with is a lack of engagement with people.
-A lot of them expressed frustration with trying to teach certain groups, like students or corporate groups (basically anyone under 70).
-There were many horror stories of teachers walking into groups, only to be met with blank stares and rolling eyes.
+As the weekend went on, I came to learn that one of the main things the laughter yoga teaching community was struggling with was – and is – the lack of engagement with people.
+Many laughter teachers I spoke with expressed frustration with trying to teach certain groups, like students or business persons – basically anyone under the age of 70.
+They had horror stories (at least to teachers) of walking into spaces only to be met with blank stares and rolling eyes.
 I had that slightly embarrassing moment to myself when I realized I was thinking that way when I first walked into the conference.
-Why are we so reluctant to open up to others in the name of joy and laughter?
+This sparked the question, Why are we so reluctant to open up to others in the name of joy and laughter?
 It puzzled me for a while but then I realized it was a struggle between the head and the heart.
-The head says "you need a reason to be happy – that happiness must be earned!" and the heart says "can't I just be happy for no reason?"
+The head says, "You need a reason to be happy – that happiness must be earned!" and the heart says, "Can't I just be happy for no reason?"